-- SET/CLR (Set/Clear): Press to set or clear the menu item when it is displayed. - △ / ▽ (Thumbwheel): Use to scroll through the items in each menu.
-A small marker will move across the bottom of the
+- SET/CLR: Press to set, or press and hold to clear, the menu item displayed. - △ ▽: Use the band to scroll through the items in each menu. - MENU: Press to display the Trip/Fuel Menu and the Vehicle Information Menu.
+On some vehicles, there is also an ECO Menu.

-- page as you scroll through the items.
-This shows where each page is in the menu. - 3.
-MENU: Press to get to the Trip/ Fuel Menu and the Vehicle Information Menu.
 This button is also used to return to or exit the last screen displayed on the DIC.

-Trip/Fuel Menu Items
+Trip/Fuel Menu (TRIP) Items

-Press MENU on the turn signal lever until the Trip/Fuel Menu is displayed.
-Use \triangle / ∇ to scroll through the following menu items:
+Press MENU on the turn signal lever until the TRIP menu displays.
+Use $\triangle \nabla$ to scroll through the menu items.
+Not all items are available on every vehicle.
+The following is a list of all possible menu items: